sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(result).toBe(true)
 -->

+{#range-conditions}

+## Range conditions

-Another example where we can improve readability a bit is checking whether a value is between two numbers.
+Another area where we can improve readability a bit is when checking whether a value is between two numbers.
 A naïve way to do so would be:

 <!-- let inside = false, x = 7 -->